Student Guide- Academic Policies

 Eligibility to participate in commencement is limited to the commencement at the end of the student’s final semester in attendance or the commencement at the end of the following semester.
 Furthermore, participation eligibility is based upon compliance with all of the deadlines posted on the JBU commencement web site.

 - Student complaints about a faculty person should be discussed first with that faculty person.

-- The accused faculty person or the aggrieved student may request a second meeting within seven days to which both the faculty person and the student, within limits set by the department head, may invite colleagues and students.
-Written documentation of the proceedings and outcome of this second meeting is the associate dean or department head’s responsibility as well.
+- The accused faculty person or the aggrieved student may request a second meeting within seven days to which both the faculty person and the student, within limits set by the program director, may invite colleagues and students.
+Written documentation of the proceedings and outcome of this second meeting is the college dean or program director’s responsibility as well.

 - If the problem is still not resolved to the satisfaction of either party, an appeal may be made to the Dean of The Graduate School.

 - Occasionally a student may wish to appeal to an academic action such as a grade, graduation requirement or a withdrawal penalty.
 Such appeals should be made in writing to the Dean of The Graduate School.
 In most cases, the student should first request the support of his or her college dean or program director.